Pioneer-Centre-for-AI/p1-compute-documentation/docs/compute_resources.md

 If you have a project that requires more resources than the above, please contact the governance group
 <compute-governance-p1@aicentre.dk> to discuss your needs.

+!!! warning
+    The current P1 HPC cluster is only intended for non-GDPR data e.g. public datasets, open benchmarks, etc. To be more specific, you can still work on private datasets because your home directory is not shared with other users, but data is not encrypted in a way to be GDPR compliant.
+P1 is in the process of setting up a separate HPC for GDPR data.

 ## Investing Your Compute Budget

 If you have compute funding or are applying for compute funding, you are very welcome to contact P1's compute